So you’ve got a pile of business cards from prospects, but you haven’t converted them?

 Americans are very visually oriented.
 Many types of businesses can profit from visual-oriented marketing.
 If you have marketing visuals – pictures and videos — there are five ways to use Instagram for revenue.

-Oh, and a word about good will – stay on the high road.
+Stay on the high road.
 Don’t give away your power by speaking ill of your competitors in your marketing, and don’t run comparison ads.

 From the Coach’s Corner, here are more resources: